open-telemetry/opentelemetry-php/DEVELOPMENT.md

 make style
 ```

-This command executes a required test that also runs during CI.
+This command executes a required check that also runs during CI.
 This process performs the required fixes and prints them
 out.
 Code that doesn't meet the style pattern will emit a failure with GitHub actions.

 ## Static Analysis